computational-psychology/computational-psychology-www/content/pages/index.rst

-New group member: Eduard Hübner
+New group members: Leonard Hale and Eduard Hübner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are very happy to welcome our new group members `Eduard Hübner <https://www.psyco.tu-berlin.de/huebner.html>`_  to our group.
-Eduard is our teaching tutor.
+We are very happy to welcome our new group members `Leonard Hale <https://www.psyco.tu-berlin.de/hale.html>`_ and `Eduard Hübner <https://www.psyco.tu-berlin.de/huebner.html>`_ to our group.
+Leonard and Eduard are our teaching tutors.

 ----